 Site Description

 The field site is located in northern Colorado on the western Great Plains of the USA (latitude = 40.61 oN, longitude = 104.84 oW).
 Native shortgrass steppe in this region was tilled for dryland farming going back to the 1870’s.
 The field site has a relative upland topographic position and relief of 29 m within the current 109 ha field (Erskine et al., 2006).
 To reduce wind and water erosion under winter wheat/fallow crop rotation during fallow periods (14 out of every 24 months), the original half section (320 ac = 129.5 ha) of land was divided into strips of approximately 135 m width and ~800 m lengths oriented north-south.
-The field was planted into native grasses under CRP for the first time in circa 1988, and an eastern portion of the half section remained in grass upon subsequent development of an oil well.
+The field was planted into native grasses under CRP for the first time in circa 1988, and an eastern portion of the half section (not studied here) remained in grassland upon subsequent development of an oil well.
 The portion west of the oil well (109 ha) was tilled again in the 1990’s into 12 alternating strips of wheat/fallow, each with a new declination of ~12o east of true north and ~120 m width (Fig 1).
 The original strips are apparent in 1985 Landsat images, and relics remain in later imagery indicating the potential for legacy seed bank effects that may have impacted current plant communities.
+Mapped soil units are Wagonwheel coarse silty loam (a coarse-silty, mixed, superactive, mesic Aridic Calciustept), Colby fine silty loam (a fine-silty, mixed, superactive, calcareous, mesic Aridic Ustorthent), and Kim fine sandy loam (a fine-loamy, mixed, active, calcareous, mesic Ustic Torriorthents).
+Detailed soil horizons and textural information are given in Green and Erskine (2011, Table 1 therein).